atpappa/Project1/README.md

 Title: Trends in Obesity Rates

 Team Members:
-  Brain Stogner, Stephanie Hucks, Andrea Pappa, Stacey Poole
+  Brian Stogner, Stephanie Hucks, Andrea Pappa, Stacey Poole

 Project Description/Outline:
   Obesity rates have been increasing in all US states.
 This project will analyze the correlation of obesity rates and several factors including: